Difference Between AFib and Atrial Flutter

 The atria basically lose coordination with the bottom two chambers of the heart, that is, the ventricles.
 All of this makes a quite rapid and irregular rhythm of the heart.
 Normally in AFib, the rhythm of the heart is about 100-175 bpm.
 But in this case, it ranges too much higher than this.

-Few factors majorly affect the happening of AFib, and they previously happen heart attacks, high blood pressure because of hypertension, any of the major heart diseases, abnormalities in the valves of the heart, congenital disabilities can also be one of the causes of AFib.
+A few factors majorly affect the happening of AFib, and they previously happen heart attacks, high blood pressure because of hypertension, any of the major heart diseases, abnormalities in the valves of the heart, and congenital disabilities can also be one of the causes of AFib.

 What is Atrial Flutter?

 In atrial flutter, the disconnection of signals in the heart is quite like atrial fibrillation.
 Only the signals are quite organized and not much chaotic.
-The upper two chambers of the heart that is the atria beat faster than the lower two chambers of the heart that is ventricles.
+The heart’s upper two chambers, that is, the atria, beat faster than the lower two chambers of the heart, the ventricles.

-Few major factors that affect the happening of atrial flutter are any recent heart surgery, any serious infection, previously happened heart attack, congenital disability, misuse of alcohol or drugs in high amount, diabetes.
+A few major factors that affect the happening of atrial flutter are any recent heart surgery, any serious infection, previously happened heart attack, congenital disability, misuse of alcohol or drugs in high amounts, and diabetes.

 Main Differences Between AFib and Atrial Flutter